-Did you notice computer freezes randomly after windows 10 1809 upgrade?
-There is no errors but System just frozen, most of the time move the mouse, but not click on anything.
-You are not alone, a number of users report Windows 10 freezes randomly, for about a minute or two can’t do anything on Windows 10 PC.
+Did you notice the computer freezes randomly after the windows 10 20H2 update?
+There are no errors but the System is just frozen, most of the time move the mouse but not click on anything.
+You are not alone, several users report Windows 10 freezes randomly, for about a minute or two can’t do anything on Windows 10 PC.

-The issues Windows 10 not responding, freezes mostly encountered because of incompatibility of hardware and drivers.
-The installed Device driver is not compatible with current Windows 10 version.
+The issues Windows 10 not responding, freezes mostly encountered because of the incompatibility of hardware and drivers.
+The installed Device driver is not compatible with the current Windows 10 version.
 (Especially installed Graphics driver) Again sometimes incorrect virtual memory setup, virus malware infection, System file corruption also cause random hangs & freezes on Windows 10.
-If you are struggling from this problem, here 5 effective solutions help to optimize system performance, Speedup Windows 10.
+If you are struggling with this problem, here 5 effective solutions help optimize system performance, Speedup Windows 10.

 - 1.1 Disable programs in the background

 - 1.2 Install .NET Framework 3.5 and C++ Redistributable Package

 - 1.3 Scan And Repair Corrupted System update files

 - 1.4 Update Display driver

 - 1.7 Turn Off Link State Power Management

 - Make sure to disconnect all USB extension or connected devices to your PC